Zax37/WapMap/README.md

 git clone https://github.com/lua/lua
 ```

 4. Build the dependencies (I used CMake).
-You'll need to download DirectX 9 SDK, as HGE's readme says.
+You'll need to download DirectX 9 SDK (June 2010), as HGE's readme says.

 5. Download [SFML 2.5.1](https://www.sfml-dev.org/files/SFML-2.5.1-windows-vc15-32-bit.zip), unzip it next to other dependencies and rename from `SFML-2.5.1` to `SFML-2.5.1-2017`.

 6. Open WapMap/WapMap/WapMap.sln in Visual Studio 2017 and run it!

+7. I've also created CMakeLists for the project, if you'd like to use different toolset.
+I'll try to keep them up to date. :)